International Undergraduate Applicants

 - Submit a $100 English Language Institute deposit using the Credit Card Payment Authorization Form or flywire.

 - A personal statement (1-2 pages) describing your degree and career plans and how North Central can help you achieve them.
 This can be mailed with your application or emailed to Megan Otermat.
-(Be sure to include your complete name and the term for which you are applying.)
+(Be sure to include your complete name and the semester for which you are applying.)

 - One letter of recommendation from a teacher or instructor.